 Not every case is that large but every case is equally important.
 If you have inside knowledge of Medicaid or Medicare fraud, give us a call.
 Successful whistleblowers can earn up to 30% of whatever the government recovers.
 With triple damages and special damages of up to $11,000 for each “false claim” submitted by a healthcare provider, the recoveries can be huge.

 Need more information?
+Visit our Healthcare fraud illegal kickbacks and Massachusetts whistleblower information pages.* Ready to see if you are eligible for an award?
 Contact attorney Brian Mahany at or by telephone at (414) 704-6731 (direct.)
 All inquiries kept in complete confidence.

 *We have handled cases in approximately 40 states and have specific state whistleblower pages for most.
 They can be accessed from our home page.